 Boulder sex assault trial set for 2023

 Jul.
-15—A Boulder man accused of attacking and sexually assaulting a woman after breaking into her workplace in 2021 is set for trial next year.
+16—A Boulder man accused of attacking and sexually assaulting a woman after breaking into her workplace in 2021 is set for trial next year.

 Randy James Raygor, 32, pleaded not guilty Friday in Boulder District Court to two counts of sexual assault, second-degree assault and first-degree burglary.